multiplexd/timemachine/README.md

 NickServ authentication are supported by passing the required password in an environment variable, the name of which is passed on the command line;
 `timemachine` will read the respective password and then erase it from the environment.
-Bot owners are specified by providing a series regular expressions which will match their hostmasks.
+Bot owners are specified by providing a series of regular expressions which will match their hostmasks.

 ### User interface